 An error occurred (ValidationError) when calling the CreateStackSet operation: You must enable organizations access to operate a service managed stack set

-During onboarding, instead of following the CloudFormation process, you can use our Terraform module.
-Please refer to the Terraform documentation for the commands.
+During onboarding, instead of following the CloudFormation process, you can use the Vantage Terraform module.
+Refer to the Terraform documentation for more information.

 AWS Data Ingestion Delay